-- The boundaries of all rights-of-way and work areas will be identified with snow fence or other temporary barrier.
-No vehicles or equipment shall be allowed outside the fenced area without prior approval of the CM/EM. - All agricultural areas to be disturbed by excavation (for tower foundations, electric cable trench, etc.) shall first be stripped of topsoil.
+- The boundaries of all rights-of-way and work areas will be identified with stakes or other temporary barrier.
+No vehicles or equipment shall be allowed outside the fenced area without prior approval of the CM/EM - All agricultural areas to be disturbed by excavation (for tower foundations, electric cable trench, etc.) shall first be stripped of topsoil.
 Topsoil stripping must be undertaken on the full area anticipated to be disturbed by excavation, grading and/or piling of excavated subsoil/rock.
-For installation of buried electric lines, no topsoil stripping is required if direct burial methods (e.g., cable plow, rock saw) are used, depending upon total area of disturbance.
-If width of disturbance (i.e. parallel buried circuits) exceeds 30 feet, topsoil stripping and protection measures are required. - Stripped topsoil will be segregated from subsoil and stockpiled in temporary storage areas on the property from which it was removed.
-Topsoil from trenching may be temporarily stockpiled by wind-rowing immediately adjacent to the trench.
-Ag & Markets shall be consulted to develop and implement the appropriate stabilization methods per the required duration for any topsoil that may be stockpiled.
+For installation of buried electric lines, no topsoil stripping is required if direct burial methods (e.g., cable plow, rock saw) are used. - Stripped topsoil will be segregated from subsoil and stockpiled in temporary storage areas on the property from which it was removed.
+Topsoil from trenching may be temporarily stockpiled by wind-rowing immediately adjacent to the trench. - All areas to be disturbed by excavation and backfilling shall be enclosed within silt fencing or other temporary barrier to define the allowable limits of disturbance.
+No vehicular activity will be allowed outside the fenced area without the approval of the CM/EM.

-- All areas to be disturbed by excavation and backfilling shall be enclosed within silt fencing or other temporary barrier to define the allowable limits of disturbance.
-No vehicular activity will be allowed outside the fenced area without the approval of the CM/EM. - Excavated subsoil and rock shall not be stockpiled or spoiled on active agricultural land. - Excess excavated subsoil and rock, or that which is not suitable as backfill will be removed from the site.
+- Excavated subsoil and rock shall not be stockpiled or spoiled on active agricultural land. - Excess excavated subsoil and rock, or that which is not suitable as backfill will be removed from the site.
 On site disposal shall only occur with permission from the EM and the landowner.
 Such disposal shall not impact active agricultural land. - Open excavation areas in active pasture land will be temporarily fenced to protect livestock.
 All existing fences and gates will be maintained or relocated as necessary to prevent livestock access to the work area and/or escape from fenced enclosures.
 Relocated fencing will be restored to "like new" condition in its original location following construction or as otherwise agreed to with the landowner. - Any water pumped from open excavations shall be directed into temporary sediment traps prior to discharge.
 Pumping will be done in a manner that minimizes adverse effects on agricultural crops and operations.
 Surface water ponding and soil erosion shall be avoided. - Buried electric lines in active agricultural fields will be at least 4 feet deep, unless bedrock is encountered prior to reaching this depth.
 If bedrock is encountered, the buried lines must be placed completely below the bedrock surface. - Backfill will utilize excavated subsoil and rock whenever possible.
 If this material is determined to be unsuitable as backfill, select granular fill (e.g. bank run gravel) will be utilized in its place.
 No rock backfill is allowed in the top 24 inches in active agricultural fields.